Healthy Landscapes for Healthy Livestock and Productive Farms in the Macedon Ranges

 The program is delivered digitally, with participants able to learn at their own pace.
 Fifteen modules teach participants all about healthy soil and pasture, managing weeds, mud and erosion, property design and layouts as well as managing optimal equine health.

-To get your discount code, you must send your expression of interest to JMcAinch@mrsc.vic.gov.au and receive confirmation code.
+To get your discount code, you must send your expression of interest to JMcAinch@mrsc.vic.gov.au.
 The discount code is required at the point of registering for the equiculture course.
 Discount code will not be given out retrospectively.

 Places are limited and are given out on a first in basis.